farajyeet/discord-ram-limiter/README.md

 [miaf#2458](https://discord.com/users/308986559292768258)

 # Comments
 If you open the program with debug mode in visual studio, the CPU usage of the program may be high.
-We recommend that you run your program test after compiling as release anycpu.
+We recommend that you run your program test after compiling as Release AnyCPU.

 # Download
 [Download exe](https://github.com/faraaj/discord-ram-limiter/raw/main/DiscordRamLimiter/bin/Release/DiscordRamLimiter.exe)